benissimo77/datasciencecoursera/README.md

-# datasciencecoursera
+# DataSciences
-Repo for coursera Data Scientists Toolbox class
+Collection of files for Data Sciences coursera course